Waziup/waziup.io-old/content/courses/waziapps_jupyter/index.md

 Usage
 -----

-**Tutorial - How to use Jupyterlab**
+**Tutorial - How to use JupyterLab**

-Many online resources are available, explaining the usage of Jupyterlab in detail.
+Many online resources are available, explaining the usage of JupyterLab in detail.
 One of them is the [official documentation](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html "Official documentation").

 **Storage**

-There is a persistent storage directory in the home directory of Jupyterlab, named "permanentWorkspace" use it to save all notebooks and files you want to keep.
+There is a persistent storage directory in the home directory of JupyterLab, named "permanentWorkspace" use it to save all notebooks and files you want to keep.
-Due to the fact, that jupyterlab runs in a docker container on your RPI and there can be updates to the docker image, this is the folder to keep your files.
+Due to the fact, that JupyterLab runs in a docker container on your RPI and there can be updates to the docker image, this is the folder to keep your files.
+The files are mapped to a folder (/var/lib/waziapp) on the host operating system.

 **Example notebooks**

-Some example notebooks are shipped with the git, you can find them [here](https://github.com/Waziup/wazigate-jupyterlab_armv7l/blob/main/notebooks "jupyterlab notebooks").
+Some example notebooks are shipped with the git, you can find them [here](https://github.com/Waziup/wazigate-jupyterlab_armv7l/blob/main/notebooks "JupyterLab notebooks").
 They are also inside the image, located inside the "permanentStorage" folder.
 For example the "simple-linear-regression-notebook.ipynb" from Phillip Bauch [1].

 **Install useful packages**

 One of the example notebooks shows how to install some useful packages.
-You can find it [here](https://github.com/Waziup/wazigate-jupyterlab_armv7l/blob/main/notebooks/install_ml_packages.ipynb "jupyterlab install_ml_packages.ipynb").
+You can find it [here](https://github.com/Waziup/wazigate-jupyterlab_armv7l/blob/main/notebooks/install_ml_packages.ipynb "JupyterLab install_ml_packages.ipynb").
+It shows how to install tensorflow, keras and pycaret.
+These packages have a big dependency list and would increase size of the docker image.

 **Retrieve values from the WaziCloud**

-All steps, how to retrieve values from WaziCloud, is also explained in a notebook, you can find it [here](https://github.com/Waziup/wazigate-jupyterlab_armv7l/blob/main/notebooks/get_values.ipynb "jupyterlab get_values.ipynb").
+All steps, how to retrieve values from WaziCloud, is also explained in a notebook, you can find it [here](https://github.com/Waziup/wazigate-jupyterlab_armv7l/blob/main/notebooks/get_values.ipynb "JupyterLab get_values.ipynb").

 1. Get desired values via the **curl** command.